Convergence of Stochastic Gradient Methods for Wide Two-Layer Physics-Informed Neural Networks for the Poisson Equation: Acknowledgments

 \section{Acknowledgments}

+The authors are grateful to the two anonymous referees and the associate editor handling the paper for their constructive comments which have significantly improved the quality of the paper.
 Bangti Jin is supported by Hong Kong RGC General Research Fund (Project 14306423 and Project 14306824), and a start-up fund from The Chinese University of Hong Kong.
-Longjun Wu is supported by International Joint PhD Supervision Scheme of The Chinese University of Hong Kong.
+Longjun Wu is partly supported by International Joint PhD Supervision Scheme of The Chinese University of Hong Kong.